bcatalfo/Math-Solutions/docs/John-M-Lee-Introduction-To-Topological-Manifolds-2nd-Edition/Appendix-A-Review-of-Set-Theory.md

 $\quad \text{(c)} \quad f(S \cap S') = f(S) \cap f(S')$.
 $\quad \text{(d)} \quad f(S \setminus S') = f(S) \setminus f(S')$.

+---

+$\blacktriangleright \>$ **Exercise A.6.** Show that a composition of injective functions is injective, a composition of surjective functions is surjective, and a composition of bijective functions is bijective.

+---

 ### Number Systems and Cardinality

 ### Indexed Families